-There are three main elements to CSR that businesses will need to address in a comprehensive strategy:
+There are four main elements of CSR to consider in a comprehensive strategy.

 - The impact of the company’s products and services.

 - The impact of business operations, including the environment, sustainability, green practices, inclusion, and diversity.

 - The impact of any corporate citizenship programs in the local community.